civican/legisinfo/44-1/bills/C-19/bill_text.md

   ****

-  ****(1.2)**** **The reference to "2-year period" in subparagraph (a)(iv) of the definition excluded production in subsection (1) is to be read as a reference to "three-year period" in respect of film or video productions for which the labour expenditure of the corporation in respect of the production for the taxation years ending in 2020 or 2021 was greater than nil.**
+  **(1.2)** The reference to "2-year period" in subparagraph (a)(iv) of the definition excluded production in subsection (1) is to be read as a reference to "three-year period" in respect of film or video productions for which the labour expenditure of the corporation in respect of the production for the taxation years ending in 2020 or 2021 was greater than nil.

 ### Section 40

 The Regulations are amended by adding the following after section 3702:

-### Qualifying Disbursement — Grantee Organization

-### Section 3703

-For the purpose of subparagraph (b)(iii) of the definition qualifying disbursement in subsection 149.1(1) of the Act, a disbursement by a charity meets prescribed conditions if all of the following conditions are met:

-the disbursement is subject to an agreement in writing between the charity and the grantee organization that includes

-the terms and conditions of the disbursement, including a requirement that all resources be used exclusively for charitable activities in furtherance of a charitable purpose of the charity (determined without reference to the definition charitable purposes in subsection 149.1(1)),

-a description of the charitable activities that the grantee organization will undertake,

-a requirement that any resources not used exclusively for the purposes for which they were disbursed be returned to the charity,

-a requirement that periodic reports be made by the grantee organization, at least annually, which are to include details on the use of the disbursed resources, compliance with the terms of the agreement and progress made toward the purposes of the disbursement,

-a requirement for the provision to the charity, in a timely manner, of a written final report from the grantee organization, which includes a summary of the results achieved with the charity's resources, details on how the resources were used and documentary evidence to demonstrate that resources were used exclusively for the purposes for which they were disbursed,

-a requirement that the books and records relating to the use of the disbursement (containing information in such form as will enable the Minister to determine whether the disbursement is a qualifying disbursement) be transferred to the charity or be kept by the grantee organization for a minimum of six years following the end of the last taxation year of the charity to which the books and records of account relate, and

-a requirement that, upon request by the charity, books and records relating to the use of the disbursement be made available in a timely manner to the charity to inspect, audit, examine or copy;

-prior to making the disbursement, the charity undertakes an inquiry sufficient to obtain reasonable assurances that the provisions in the agreement referred to in paragraph (a) will be complied with, including a review of the identity, prior history, practices, activities and areas of expertise of the grantee organization and its directors, officers and like officials;

-the charity provides ongoing monitoring of the grantee organization, including receiving periodic reports and verifying that the disbursement is being applied for the purposes for which it was disbursed;

-the charity receives, reviews and approves the final report of the grantee organization referred to in subparagraph (a)(v) in a timely manner; and

-if the charity becomes aware that any part of the agreement referred to in paragraph (a) is not being complied with, the charity undertakes adequate remedial action including, where appropriate, withholding further disbursements and attempting to recover disbursements.

 ### Information Returns

-### Section 3704
+### Section **3703**

 For the purpose of subsection 149.1(14) of the Act, the following is prescribed information for the public information return of a charity in a taxation year: